Interfaces¶

 Copying interfaces¶

-Use this when you want to create an independent copy of an interface -- typically to create a similar interface between the same or different applications.
+Use this when you want an independent copy of an interface -- typically to create a similar integration between the same or different applications.

 - Select an interface in the grid